-If you have questions pertaining to the different graduate student forms and procedures, please contact the Graduate Student Services Office.
+If you have questions pertaining to the different graduate student forms and procedures, please contact the Office of Online Programs.
 If you already know which form you need to access OR if you need to submit a petition, you may access these at the links below.

 Grades are no longer mailed by the US postal service.
 You may view your current semester grades and your academic history online by logging into Student Self-Service and following the instructions as listed below: